Groundbreaking Study Reveals Pregnancy’s Lasting Impact on the Brain

 Research conducted on mice suggests that similar changes are likely to occur in the human brain.

-Brain imaging studies in women have shown enduring changes in brain volume and activity during and after pregnancy.
+studies in women have shown enduring changes in brain volume and activity during and after pregnancy.

 These hormonal changes play a crucial role in preparing the body for parenting.

-Additionally, oestrogen reduces the baseline activity of neurons in the hypothalamus, while progesterone rewires neuronal inputs, leading to denser in the brain.
+Additionally, oestrogen reduces the baseline activity of neurons in the hypothalamus, while progesterone rewires neuronal inputs, leading to denser connections in the brain.

 These neuronal changes appear to be permanent.